Onduparaka

-Onduparaka is a village in Ayivu County, Arua District.
-The soccer team Onduparaka FC got its name from this place and its official home ground - Greenlight Stadium can be found when you cut right from the main road some metres after the junction.
-Onduparaka is about a ten minute ride directly north from the Arua Hill Roundabout along Adumi Road which is a continuation of Arua Avenue.
+Onduparaka is a village in Ayivu County, Arua District in Uganda.

+The soccer team Onduparaka FC got its name from this place and its official home ground – Greenlight Stadium – off the main road after the junction.
 Ondu paraka in Lugbara language means 'sorghum stem'.
-A lot of sorghum used to be grown in Onduparaka and traded to the Democratic Republic of Congo, a few kilometres west.
+A lot of sorghum used to be grown in Onduparaka and traded to the Democratic Republic of Congo, a few kilometers west.